 Table 3 presents similar findings for students who took the third-grade Spanish CSAP writing exam.
 In all 14 schools, the percentage of students taking CSAP in Spanish who scored as proficient or advanced on the CSAP writing exceeded the percentage of students at these same schools who scored at proficient or advanced in English CSAP writing.
 Again, because data are reported as percentages of students who achieve in the various categories from unsatisfactory to advanced, it was not possible to conduct tests for statistical significance.
 However, the differences in outcomes reported are great.
-Furthermore, as with reading, in 13 of the 14 schools, the percentage of students scoring proficient or advanced in Spanish exceeded the districtwide percentage of students scoring at proficient or advanced in English.
-Finally, at a statewide level, 57% of the students who took English CSAP scored at or above proficient.
-It is noteworthy that in 10 of the 14 schools, Spanish CSAP writing outcomes exceeded statewide outcomes.
-Again, students taking CSAP in Spanish do not take the English CSAP.
-Furthermore, at the third-grade level, ELL students who are not learning to read and write in Spanish are exempted from taking the CSAP in English.
+Furthermore, as with reading, in 13 of the 14 schools, the percentage of students scora.
+Scores are reported by the state and individual schools in terms of the percentages of students whose results earned them one of four labels (unsatisfactory, partially proficient, proficient, or advanced) and reflect percentages of students in Spanish and English who scored at proficient or advanced.
+These two categories are considered to be indications that students are performing at grade level.